 Of course, what good is all of this equipment if you don't know how to use it.
 So, the Club offers individual and group training on the various equipment used to process your earthly treasures.
 Some is provided by our Forepeople, some by dedicated individuals and some by organized class sessions with instructors.

-In addition, specimen collectors can use the facility for preparation of their self-collected specimens.
+In addition to lapidary, specimen collectors can use the facility for removal of excess matrix, reshaping of the the rock for improved display or other preparation of their self-collected specimens.

 Check out the following which provide greater detail on the equipment in each shop and its uses.

 The Cutting Room is where we make big rocks into little rocks.
-In this room you will find saws with the capacity to handle any rock from a couple of inches to as much as 11 inches.
-The saws can be used to cut slabs (the most common thing to do).
-Or, you can use them to cut excess matrix off of specimens.
-This way you can remove unwanted material to make the “special” part of your piece stand out and fit better in your display case.
+Generally speaking, if you can carry it, we can cut it here.
+In this room you will find saws with the capacity to handle any rock from pebbles to as much as 10 inches.
+The saws are typically used to cut slabs or to trim excess matrix off specimens for mounting or display.
+In this way you can remove unwanted material to make the “special” part of your piece stand out and fit better in your display case.

-The purpose of cutting slabs (thin pieces of your specimens usually in the vicinity of one quarter inch or so), is so that you can then be ready to go to the Polishing Room for further preparation.
+Often the purpose of cutting slabs (thin pieces of your specimens usually in the vicinity of one quarter inch or so), is so that you can then be ready to go to the Cabbing Room for further preparation.

 This room is equipped with machines which can take a gemstone and precisely facet it into any number of shapes.
-Think of a cut diamond.
+Precision is the key here, think of a cut diamond, sapphire or ruby.
 This can be done on any kind of stone that is hard enough to take a polish.
+Typically, beginners start with inexpensive pieces of glass until they are proficient enough to risk a fine gem.
 The techniques of faceting are beyond the scope of this overview.
-Suffice it to say, the the CCGMS has at least 6 faceting machines that can be used by its members to learn the process of faceting and to facet their own stones.
+Suffice it to say, the the CCGMS is well equipped with faceting machines that can be used by its members to learn the process of faceting and to facet their own stones.